Eligibility and Application

 - Receives all prehospital ambulances from the community (except where provincial / health authority stroke, trauma, or STEMI site protocols exist);

-- Is situated on the same site / campus as an in-patient facility;
+- Is situated on the same site / campus as, or has an affiliation or admitting relationship with, an in-patient facility;

 - Has access to on-site laboratory, x-ray, and advanced imaging (such as formal ultrasound, CT and/or MRI);

 - Treats patients with conditions requiring sedation, central venous lines, casting and endotracheal intubation on a regular basis.

 The Board of Examinations and Certification (BEC) may provide exceptions to individual candidates who merit special consideration to sit an examination.
 Individuals who feel they meet the spirit and intent of the practice-eligible route but cannot meet the listed criteria to qualify to sit the Certificate of Added Competence in Emergency Medicine examination, may apply for an exception to [email protected].
 Applications must include a detailed explanation and evidence supporting why special consideration is warranted and how the individual candidate has obtained and maintained the necessary skills.
 All decisions on requests for special consideration will be made by the BEC (in its sole discretion) and are final.

 *Candidates who obtain Certification through Recognized Training and Certification outside Canada, must practise the most recent two years of emergency medicine in Canada.
 They may have obtained the remainder of their four-year practice requirement in the jurisdiction in which they have Recognized Certification, (i.e., Australia, Ireland, the United Kingdom, or the United States).